Diabetes Education Program

 Diabetes Education Class Series

 Classes provide an effective and interactive learning environment that engages participants in meaningful discussions including the challenges and successes of diabetes management.
-Compromised of four, one and half hour session.
-Offered monthly on Tuesdays as a series of four classes with evening hours available.
+Compromised of four, one and half hour sessions.
+Offered every other month on Tuesdays as a series of four classes with evening hours available.

 Individual Diabetes Education Appointments